Washington, D.C. Probate Litigation

-Antonoplos & Associates Probate Litigation Practice offers clients a team of seasoned probate litigation attorneys widely recognized as being among the most skilled and knowledgeable probate litigation attorneys in the Washington, D.C.
+Antonoplos & Associates Probate Litigation Practice offers clients a team of seasoned probate litigation attorneys widely recognized as being among the most skilled and knowledgeable probate litigation attorneys in Washington, D.C.
 Our decades of probate law experience shows in every probate case we handle.
-Whether you are contesting a will, seeking the removal of a personal representative or other estate fiduciary, or contesting an intestate estate, or seeking to have a will admitted to probate, Antonoplos & Associates experienced team of probate attorneys have the experience and expertise to represent your interests.
+Whether you are contesting a will, seeking the removal of a personal representative or other estates fiduciary, or contesting an intestate estate, or seeking to have a will admitted to probate, Antonoplos & Associates experienced team of probate attorneys have the experience and expertise to represent your interests.
 Antonoplos & Associates probate law practice is unique in the Washington, D.C. area in that we are the go-to firm when clients are facing a particularly complex probate law fights or where the administration involves the application of older versions of DC probate law.
 In addition, unlike most firms, we not only practice probate law, we also teach probate law to other attorneys hoping to enter into probate law as a new area of practice.
 This deep understanding of DC probate law is what sets Antonoplos & Associates apart.

 Antonoplos & Associates team of probate litigation attorneys is composed of seasoned litigators, who specialize in probate and estates litigation, with years of experience representing clients in the District of Columbia, Maryland, and Virginia Probate Court.
 Our probate attorneys routinely represent clients in litigation involving general probate litigation, caveat actions, intestate estate disputes, petitions to have wills admitted to probate as well as suits to remove Personal Representatives, and other fiduciaries and suits to establish beneficial interest.